 Placing customer on hold

 The phone needs to be answered.
 If you are helping a customer and no one else is available to answer the phone, answer the phone and ask the customer on the phone to hold for a moment.
 Explain that it may take you a moment as you are assisting a customer in the store and do they mind holding?
 If they don’t want to hold, take their name and number and call them back.
 Do not leave the customer hanging on the phone indefinitely.

 Always ask for the customer’s full name and what business they are calling from before transferring the call to another staff member.

-- When sending messages to Mike about off-site visits, Sheryl must be CC’d on the email.
-If sending messages to Meaghan or another teacher about a lesson or class, Amy should be cc’d on the email.
+When sending messages to Mike about off-site visits, or Meaghan or another teacher about a lesson or class, Sheryl must be CC’d on the email.

 Troubleshooting over the Phone – Remote Support

-- Many customers will call with what appears to be a simple question, but may actually be more complicated than they realize.
-If by the customer’s description it sounds like it will take more than two minutes to answer or solve, let the customer know that you are happy to help them and that we have a $145/hour remote support charge with a 15-minute minimum, which works out to about $40.
-Offer the option of coming in to the store for a GeekBar visit at $25 for 15 minutes.
+Many customers will call with what appears to be a simple question, but may actually be more complicated than they realize.
+If by the customer’s description it sounds like it will take more than two minutes to answer or solve, let the customer know that you are happy to help them and that we have a $155/hour remote support charge with a 15-minute minimum, which works out to about $42.09 with tax.
+Offer the option of coming in to the store for a GeekBar visit at $30 for 15 minutes.

 To charge the customer for phone support: Enter Remote Support as the item in LightSpeed.
 We can take a credit card over the phone for remote support and then email a receipt to the customer.
 Be sure to collect all customer information including full name, email, address, and phone number.